univention/ucsschool-id-connector/docs/development.rst

   2. The folder can also act as an entry point for debugging and manual insertion of user data.
 E.g. you want to reschedule a user without import the user again?
 Use the ``schedule_user`` script, and this will write some JSON into this folder.
 Or use the ``schedule_group`` script for groups.
+     To do this for all school users and school groups, use the ``schedule_school`` script.

 * The *Converter* runs as a daemon script, picks up the JSON files from the *small in-queue*, and fetches the actual data from the *LDAP* using the ``python-ldap``.
 It then puts a JSON